A / B Testing

 To improve user experience, Atomic enables A/B testing of cards, and then the ability to analyze test results quickly and easily.

 How you achieve this will depend on your preference and resources available to you.
-There are three suggested patterns:
+There are four suggested patterns:

 Creating an events filter is the recommended pattern, as it makes the analytics easy to compare between card versions.

 It requires your engineers to build a filter for your events before sending them to Atomic.
-The filter would randomly choose a version of the card to trigger, and send the corresponding event to Atomic.
+The filter would randomly choose a card to trigger, and send the corresponding event to Atomic.

 Set up an events filter